rust-lang/miri/doc/tracing.md

 # Documentation for the tracing infrastructure in Miri

 Miri can be traced to understand how much time is spent in its various components (e.g. borrow tracker, data race checker, etc.).
 When tracing is enabled, running Miri will create a `.json` trace file that can be opened and analyzed in [Perfetto](https://ui.perfetto.dev/).
-The events and spans generated throughout the codebase are collected by [the `tracing` crate](https://crates.io/crates/tracing), which then dispatches them to the code that writes to the trace file, but also to the logger if logging is enabled.
 For any questions regarding this documentation you may contact [Stypox](https://rust-lang.zulipchat.com/#narrow/dm/627563-Stypox) on Zulip.

 ## Obtaining a trace file